vasa-chi/purescript-book/2 - Getting Started.md

 For our phone book application (the goal of this chapter), we will need a data structure to store contact information.
 To keep things simple for this introductory chapter, we'll use a simple sorted array to store our data.

-The `purescript-arrays` package contains helper functions for working with sorted arrays that we will find useful, so let's install it.
+The `purescript-lists` package contains helper functions for working with linked lists that we will find useful, so let's install it.
 Just like we did with our `npm` dependencies, we could download this package directly on the command line, by typing:

 ```
-$ bower install purescript-arrays#0.1.8
+$ bower install purescript-lists#0.0.1
 ```

-This will install version 0.1.8 of the `purescript-arrays` library, along with its dependencies.
+This will install version 0.0.1 of the `purescript-lists` library, along with its dependencies.

 However, we can set up a `bower.json` file which contains our Bower dependencies, just like we used `npm init` to create `package.json` and control our NPM dependencies.